keizerkarel1/stability-ai-mcp-server/README.md

 Transform this image: /path/to/image.jpg into a watercolor style
 ```

-Images will display inline in Claude and also be saved to your configured storage path.
+Images will automatically open in your system's default image viewer and be saved to your configured storage path.

 ## Tools